pulumi/pulumi-hugo/themes/default/content/blog/pulumi-insights-ai-cli/index.md

 ## Pulumi AI in the CLI

-We've also added our first step integrating Pulumi AI into the CLI.
+We've also taken our first step towards integrating Pulumi AI into the CLI.
 With the `pulumi ai web` command, you can type a query in the CLI and have it launch a question into a browser window.

 ```
 pulumi ai web "deploy metabase on AWS with a managed postgres database"
 ```

-Which launches me to [this conversation](/ai/conversations/7a4fc573-c34f-4aa7-be3a-448605f98d12?autoSubmit=true&language=TypeScript&prompt=deploy+metabase+on+AWS+in+a+container+with+a+managed+postgres+database), which walks through all the steps required to accomplish this task.
+This opens a browser to [this conversation](/ai/conversations/7a4fc573-c34f-4aa7-be3a-448605f98d12?autoSubmit=true&language=TypeScript&prompt=deploy+metabase+on+AWS+in+a+container+with+a+managed+postgres+database), which walks through all the steps required to accomplish this task.

 ![pulumi ai](./pulumiaiweb.gif)